 The CBD industry is new, and not well-regulated.
-While there are many reputable companies making high-quality CBD products, there are many others who aren’t.
-In fact, one study of CBD products purchased in Miami found that one third contained no CBD at all.
+While there are many reputable companies making high-quality CBD products, there are many others that aren’t.
+In fact, one study of CBD products purchased in Miami found that one-third contained no CBD at all.
 The only way to tell for sure if a product contains what it’s supposed to is to look at the lab results.
 It’s a good idea to ask a company how it ensures quality, and ask for an independent lab report.

 At Heally, we know that not every consumer is going to take the time to research their CBD topicals.
 That’s why we ensure all our products are independently tested for quality, purity, and consistency.
 That way, you can be sure any cannabis product you buy through Heally will be safe, natural, and effective.

 You should also look at how your company sources and produces its CBD.
 Look for a company that either produces its own cannabis or has a close relationship with its vendor.
-Organically-grown CBD products, produced in the United States are preferable to conventionally grown ones.
+Organically-grown CBD products, produced in the United States are preferable to conventionally-grown ones.

 Topical CBD Ingredients to Look Out For